 When you go to submit your Store for publishing, you may face two types of rejections before going to ad moderation:

 Soft rejections allow you to “Ignore warnings and submit for publishing.”
 One popular soft rejection is when you have an image that does not contain a link either to the product detail page or to a page in your Store.
 These rejections are provided to help you catch potential errors you might have missed while building your Store.

 Hard rejections DO NOT allow you to move forward.
 Having blank pages without content will create hard rejections, for example.

 Unsubstantiated claims: If you make a claim about your brand in the Store (example: "best selling in the US"), the claim must be substantiated within the Store, with the date and evidence to support it.

 - If you make a claim about your products, it must be clear which products this applies to, and those products should be placed adjacent to the claim within the Store.
 Substantiation must be discoverable on the product detail page or the product packaging.
 Exemptions: If the claim is trademarked or the claim can be found on the packaging, additional substantiation is not required.

 Dynamic Amazon content: Images you create should not include replicated Amazon elements like pricing references or pack size that are dynamically pulled from the ASIN detail page.
 Use product tiles and product grids instead.

 - Store tip: If your Store was rejected because you improperly added a “Deals” page, ensure the page contains the “Featured deals” Store widget including the ASINs you are expecting to run deals for (Best deals, Deal of the day, Lightning deals).

 2 Amazon internal, May 2020.
-Analysis compared stores with three or more pages against those with fewer than three pages.
+Analysis compared Stores with 3+ pages against those with fewer than 3 pages.